 Over half of all Americans own a smartphone, 34% own a tablet, and Neomobile predicts that by 2017, two-thirds of the world’s mobile data traffic will be video.
-This presents marketers a huge opportunity to start taking advantage of mobile video platforms like Instagram and Vine.
+This presents marketers with a huge opportunity to start taking advantage of mobile video platforms like Instagram and Vine.

 So how can you start implementing Instagram and Vine into your marketing strategy?
 First, get to know the two platforms.
 Second, follow our tips and find inspiration from a few great examples.